jgrossi/blog/README.md

 composer install
 ```

+> All plugins and the base theme are installed using Composer as well.
+So you won't find the base theme and plugins installed in `wp-content/themes` and `wp-content/plugins` folders.

 ### Configuration

 Rename `.env.example` to `.env` and  onfigure it with your own credentials, like database, URL, etc.